octo-technology/OpenTezos/docs/tezos-basics/smart-contracts.md

 The command returns the newly deployed contract's address (more detail in the ["*RPC and CLI*"](/tezos-basics/introduction_to_cli_and_rpc) chapter).

 ## High-level languages for Tezos smart contracts implementations
 Michelson is a low-level stack-based language.
 Therefore its adoption is quite limited because most developers won't take time to learn it.
-To avoid this friction, many Michelson *compilers* have been developed and led to many high-level languages closer to developers habits: [*SmartPy*](/smartpy) (inspired by *Python*); [*LIGO*](/ligo) (inspired by *Camel* and *Pascal*); or [*Morley*](https://serokell.io/project-morley) (framework).
+Many Michelson *compilers* have been developed to avoid this friction and led to many high-level languages closer to developers habits: [*SmartPy*](/smartpy) (inspired by *Python*); [*LIGO*](/ligo) (inspired by *Camel* and *Pascal*); or [*Morley*](https://serokell.io/project-morley) (framework).

 ![](../../static/img/tezos-basics/tezos_smart_contract_deploy_invoke.svg)
 <small className="figure">FIGURE 3: Deployment and call of a Tezos smart contract with high-level languages.</small>

 ## Smart contracts versioning
 You need to remember the code of a smart contract is **immutable**.
-Only evolve the storage's size and state.
-Hence, to handle smart contracts versioning, you should keep in mind **implementations structures** allowing transfers of informations **from old contracts to new contracts**.
+Only evolve the storage size and state.
+Hence, to handle smart contracts versioning, you should keep in mind **implementations structures** allowing transfer of information **from old contracts to new contracts**.

-Hopefully, the above high-level languages make this kind of complex implementations easier.
-We will present you here three patterns to build evolutive smart contracts or *Dapps*.
+Hopefully, the above high-level languages make this kind of complex implementation easier.
+We will present to you three patterns to build evolutive smart contracts or *Dapps*.

 ### Map pattern
-The idea of this pattern is making a smart contract's storage more dynamic by putting key informations inside a table or "data mapping".
+The idea of this pattern is to make a smart contract storage more dynamic.
+We put key data inside a table or "data mapping".
 This mapping or "map" makes a classic "Key / Value" association between two data types.
 What's interesting here, like in an *array*, is that it's evolutive, even in the storage.
-Of course, the data types are fixed, but it is possible to add or remove pairs, or change a *value* associated with the same *key*.
+Of course, the data types are fixed, but it is possible to add or remove pairs or change a *value* associated with the same *key*.

-For example, it is common to define a *map* of users in a DAO, so the users list can change following various organization's rules.
+For example, it is common to define a *map* of users in a DAO, so the users' list can change following various organization's rules.
 The same users aren't carved in stone forever.

-Note that, even if a value or an association is deleted from a map, the blockchain ledger keep the complete history of its state.
+Note that even if a value or pair is deleted from a map, the blockchain ledger keeps the complete history of its state.
-In the DAO example, a user would be able to quit, but exploring the past blocks, you'd still find his trace.
+In the DAO example, a user would be able to quit but you'd still find his trace exploring the past blocks.

 ![](../../static/img/tezos-basics/map-pattern.svg)
 <small className="figure">FIGURE 4: <i>Map pattern</i> illustration.</small>